Traveling on University Business

 - For purchases made with a credit card, use the exchange rates provided by the credit card company for purchases made with a credit card.
 (The OANDA website provides current exchange rates and can be used for all other out-of-pocket expenses.)

-Reimbursement Requests for Local Travel Expenses
+Reimbursement Requests for Non-Travel Expenses

-Employees may submit miscellaneous out of pocket (non-travel status) expenses (local business mileage, parking, etc.) on a quarterly, semi-annually or other infrequent basis (as long as it does not cause a hardship on the employee) in order to reduce administrative burden of processing this sort of reimbursement.
+Employees may submit miscellaneous out of pocket (non-travel status) expenses (local business mileage, parking, business meals, hospitality expenses, etc.) on a quarterly, semi-annually or other infrequent basis (as long as it does not cause a hardship on the employee) in order to reduce administrative burden of processing this sort of reimbursement.
 Reimbursement requests must be submitted and processed in the fiscal year that they were incurred in, or prior to the end date of the sponsored project they will be charged.

 Repayment of Unsubstantiated/Unallowable Expenses